HURRICANE IRMA: THE TRAVEL IMPLICATIONS FOR TOURISTS AS STORM HEADS TOWARDS CARIBBEAN

 Car Rental Miami Airport Florida By Right Cars

-On Wednesday morning, local time, the hurricane is expected to devastate the northeastern Leeward Islands, including Antigua and Anguilla.
+On Wednesday morning, local time, the hurricane is going to devastate the northeastern Leeward Islands, including Antigua and Anguilla.

-The hurricane is moving a little north of due west, with the eye travelling across the sea at a speed of 15mph.
+The hurricane is moving a little bit to the north.
+The eye is travelling across the sea at a speed of 15mph.

-Hurricane Irma is one of the strongest storm ever recorded in Atlantic
+Hurricane Irma is one of the strongest storms ever recorded in the Atlantic

 In line for the hurricane are Montserrat, St Kitts and Nevis, Saba, St Eustatius, Sint Maarten, Saint Barthelemy, both British and US Virgin Islands, Puerto Rico and the north coast of the Dominican Republic